FIRST YEAR STUDENTS

 A Residence Life Coordinator will be responsible for supervising multiple residence halls, and is someone you can go to with any problems or challenges you may face in the hall.
 In addition, there are also student staff members, or Resident Assistants, located on each floor of every residence hall.
 In the first-year residence halls there are two RAs per floor in order to provide students with a resource that is easily accessible.
 Both the professional Residence Life Coordinators and student Resident Assistants have extensive training on how to meet the needs of all of their residents.

 Our goal is to provide you with a home away from home, and to help you become part of a community.
 The Resident Assistants and Residence Life Coordinators further this goal through programming, activities, and by helping each resident develop and grow.
 Our hope in Residence Life is that your time spent living in a first year hall will help you develop skills that stay with you for the rest of your life.

 All current students will go through a Housing Selection process towards the end of each academic year.
 During this process, students will select where they want to live on campus, and who they want to live with.
-For more information regarding the Housing Selection process, please see the section of the website by that name.
+For more information regarding the Housing Selection process, please visit our Housing Selection page.